OWASP/QRLJacking/QrlJacking-Framework/Readme.md

 # QrlJacker - QrlJacking Exploitation Framework
-### A python framework which goal is to exploit QrlJacking attack vector easily
+### A python framework whose goal is to exploit the QrlJacking attack vector easily

 # Installation